gboeing/ppd534/syllabus/readme.md

 **Sep 2 - Research design and data collection**

-We discuss basic concepts and terms in statistics, introduce research design, introduce the US census and its methods, and discuss sources of data including the decennial census, the ACS, and government data portals.
+We introduce research design including qualitative and quantitative methods, discuss basic concepts and terms in statistics, introduce the US census and its methods, and discuss sources of data including the decennial census, the ACS, and government data portals.

 Readings to be completed prior to class: